 From our very first month of business, the kitchen staff would make bets on how many Cheesy Brisket Crunches and Cheesy Double Crunches (the vegetarian version) would be ordered each night.
 Even back then, it was clear that this dish was a crowd favorite.
 In the last year, we have served this dish more than any other (by a lot a lot).
 Columbus loves our crispy corn tortilla wrapped with Indian fry bread, our house made queso, smoked brisket or sweet potato and yukon, guasacaca sauce, lettuce, and smoked cheddar.
 Recently, we have started making a few tweaks to make this dish even better!
 Do you want to get in on the bet for how many we will serve in year two?

 We’re a food city.
 We love to eat, cook, and share food with others, which are perfect qualities for Mars colonists.
 The food scene in Columbus is incredibly diverse, as well as innovative, two things that will make living life far from the comforts of Earth more enjoyable.
-If my favorite Columbus chef, Avishar Barua, goes to Mars, you can bet I’m going too.
-I refuse to live on a planet where I can’t eat his Cheesy Brisket Crunch.
+If popular Columbus chef, Avishar Barua, goes to Mars, you can bet I’m going too.
+I refuse to live on a planet where I can’t eat this Cheesy Brisket Crunch he created.

 13.)
 The rest of the solar system deserves our ice cream.